spcl/HTSIM/README.md

 - ```Only-US-CS-Cable::```: If turned on only US-CS cable will fail.
 - ```Cable-Fail-Duration```:  If turned on, the cable fails for the duration specified in "Switch-Fail-Duration-Time."
 - ```Cable-Fail-Duration-Time```: Defines how many picoseconds the cable fails if "Switch-Fail-Duration" is turned on.
-<br/><br/>
-- ```Cable-Worst-Case```: Simulates complete failure of a cable.
-If turned on, affected cables are failing with 80% probability uniformly between 0 and 5 minutes long, and with 20% probability geometrically (with parameter 0.1) between 5 and 60 minutes long.
-- ```Cable-Worst-Case-Start-After```: Defines after how many picoseconds the first cable fails.
-- ```Cable-Worst-Case-Period```: Defines after how many picoseconds since the last cable failed the next cable fails.
-- ```Cable-Fail-Max-Percent```: Between 0 and 1, defines the maximum percentage of failing cables.

 #### Cable Bit Error Rate
 - ```Cable-BER```: Simulates the bit error rate of a cable.
 It assumes the worst-case scenario that the corrupted packet is only recognized at the receiver and therefore corrupt packets are only dropped at the receiver.